ILIAS-eLearning/ILIAS/tests/README.md

 }
 ```

+A fun fact of this unit test, if the *expandWheels* method is not behaving well in case of failure
+and just ignores the fact that the wheels can't be used.
+The plane would crash and the speed would also equals zero.
+Therefore, a green unit test is displayed, the plane landed but not as expected!
+However if the class is fully tested some or at least one of the *expandWheels* tests will fail and the error is easily spotted and fixed.

 #### Existence
 A potentially large sum of defects could be discovered by asking the question "Does something given exist?"
 For a method which has parameters
 or accessing fields should be thought about if they can be null and how the code should behave in such a case.